How To Choose A Mattress That Will Keep Your Back Healthy

 Which for me makes latex a great choice for people with back pain as you get a great mix of comfort and support.

-And it's a more natural and healthy option than memory foam as it's made from rubber tree sap and contains very low levels of VOCs (if any).
+Also it's a more natural and healthy option than memory foam as it's made from rubber tree sap and contains very low levels of VOCs (if any).

-It will also not carry the toxic chemical smell that can come initially with memory foam mattresses.
+And it doesn't have the toxic chemical smell that can come initially with memory foam mattresses.

 So they are a healthy option for your bedroom.